nemurihime72/mad-bookreader/Documentations.md

 * top app bar created for bookreadActivity.java
 * Created 2 different methods to scroll when reading book, horizontal and vertical
 * Created a page for settings and a new custom app bar
+* Made grid view display number of items in a row depending on the width of the device